 What Are You Looking For?
-Find It Here Solutions - Troubleshooting hints and tips; articles from technicians; online courses; and frequently asked questions Community - Online discussion with other Dell customers Dell Support Website - support.dell.com NOTE: Select your region to view the appropriate support site. • Upgrades - Upgrade information for components, such as memory, the hard drive, and the operating system • Customer Care - Contact information, service call and order status, warranty, and repair information • Service and support - Service call status and support history, service contract, online discussions with technical support • Reference - Computer documentation, details on my computer configuration, product specifications, and white papers • Downloads - Certified drivers, patches, and software updates How to use the Windows operating system Windows Help and Support Center How to work with programs and files 1 Click the Start button and click Help and Support.
+Find It Here Solutions - Troubleshooting hints and tips; articles from technicians; online courses; and frequently asked questions Community - Online discussion with other Dell customers Dell Support Website - support.dell.com NOTE : Select your region to view the appropriate support site.
+Upgrades - Upgrade information for components, such as memory, the hard drive, and the operating system Customer Care - Contact information, service call and order status, warranty, and repair information • Service and support - Service call status and support history, service contract, online discussions with technical support Reference - Computer documentation, details on my computer configuration, product specifications, and white papers • Downloads - Certified drivers, patches, and software updates How to use the Windows operating system Windows Help and Support Center How to work with programs and files 1 Click the Start button and click Help and Support.
 How to personalize my desktop 2 Type a word or phrase that describes your problem and click the arrow icon.
 3 Click the topic that describes your problem.
 4 Follow the instructions on the screen.

 What Are You Looking For?

+· How to reinstall my operating system

+Find It Here

+Operating System media

-Find It Here • How to reinstall my operating system Operating System CD NOTE: The Operating System CD may be optional and may not ship with your computer.
-The operating system is already installed on your compute To reinstall your operating system, use one of the followin methods: Microsoft Windows System Windows System Restore re earlier operating state with eturns your computer to an Dell PC Restore - Dell PC Restore returns your compute to its original operating state.
-Dell PC Restore may not ship with your computer.
-Operating System CD - If you received an Operating System CD with your computer, you can use it to restor your operating system.
-For more information, see "Restoring Your Operating System" on page 82.
-DERATING SYSTEM ALEASY INSTALLE ON YOUR COMPUTE HEARING INTERNE ON YOUR COMPU After you reinstall your operating system, use the Drivers and Utilities CD (see page 80) to reinstall drivers for the devices tha came with your computer Defil and all the data states and the data sta Your operating system product key label is locate on your computer.
-NOTE: The color of your CD v system you ordered. varies based on the operating Service call status and support history Dell Premier Support Website e - premiersupport.dell.com Top technical issues for my computerFrequently asked questionsFile downloadsDetails on my computer configuration The Dell Premier Support website is customized for corporate, government, and education customers.
+NOTE: The Operating System media may be optional and may not ship with your computer.

+The operating system is already installed on your computer.
+To reinstall your operating system, use one of the following methods:

+- Microsoft Windows System Restore Microsoft Windows System Restore returns your computer to an earlier operating state without affecting data files. - Dell PC Restore Dell PC Restore returns your computer to its original operating state.
+Dell PC Restore may not ship with your computer. - Operating System media If you received an Operating System media with your computer, you can use it to restore your operating system.

+For more information, see "Restoring Your Operating System" on page 84.

+After you reinstall your operating system, use the Drivers and Utilities media (see page 82) to reinstall drivers for the devices that came with your computer.

+Your operating system product key label is located on your computer.

+NOTE: The color of your media varies, based on the operating system you ordered.

+- Service call status and support history

+- Top technical issues for my computer

+- Frequently asked questions

+- · File downloads

+- Details on my computer configuration

+- Service contract for my computer

+Dell Premier Support Website - premiersupport.dell.com

+The Dell Premier Support website is customized for corporate, government, and education customers.
 This website may not be available in all regions.
-Service contract for my computer